duty-bound/ramda/Ramda.md

 //elephant
 ```
-Note that prop is not able to dig deep enough to extract the contents of 'origin'
+Note that prop is not able to dig deep enough to extract the contents of 'origin'.

 #### path
 ```
 const arrList = [